 SCREEN: The regional or averaged RVent slopes are being shown and a PREFUL equivalent to FVL analysis is being generated.
+Additionally, FVL loops are schematically displayed to motivate the use of the correlation metric.
+Finally, FVL-CM maps are shown.

 Text on the plain background